wp-plugins/wp-media-category-management/README.txt

 * First version starting the plugin.

 == Upgrade Notice ==

+= 1.3.0 =
+* Added new functionality and fixed some issues, see change log.

 = 1.2.0 =
 * Added new functionality, see change log.